MRI Technology: The New Option for Prostate Diagnosis and Treatment

 A diagnostic MRI creates a detailed cross-sectional image of the prostate and surrounding tissues.
-The image is examined by one of our board certified radiologists.
-Tissue samples of suspicious areas may be obtained for further evaluation by conducting a targeted Trans-Rectal Interventional MR (magnetic resonance) –guided (TRIM) biopsy procedure.
+The image is examined by one of our board-certified radiologists.
+Tissue samples of suspicious areas may be obtained for further evaluation by conducting a targeted trans-rectal interventional MRI-guided (TRIM) biopsy.

 Did You Know?